OSEA Collective Bargaining Agreement

 In the event the problem has not been resolved at Level I, Step 1, the grievant shall, within ten (10) days after the informal conference, prepare a written statement (using the Grievance Record form located in Appendix C of this contract) of such fact constituting the complaint and setting forth:

-- Statement of the alleged contract violation;
+a.
+Statement of the alleged contract violation;

-- Article and Section citation of language allegedly violated,
+b.
+Article and Section citation of language allegedly violated,

-- Remedy sought;
+c.
+Remedy sought;

-- Decision rendered at the informal conference; and
+d.
+Decision rendered at the informal conference; and

-- Explanation of why the decision from the informal conference was refused.
+e.
+Explanation of why the decision from the informal conference was refused.

 Step 3 (Appeal)

-LEVEL III - Superintendent and Board Step 1 (Hearing)
+LEVEL II – Superintendent and Board

 Step 1 (Hearing)